tact-lang/pitaya/docs/SPECIFICATION.md

 **Atomic Snapshots**: The `get_current_state()` function returns consistent snapshots.
 No partial updates or race conditions.
 UI can poll this API for smooth updates without event subscription complexity.

 This approach balances simplicity with reliability.
 Memory is fast for normal operation, while file-based persistence enables recovery when needed.
 The combination of event log and periodic snapshots ensures quick recovery without replaying the entire event history.

+**Idempotent Recovery**

+- `state.json` MUST include `last_event_offset` (byte position of the last applied event).
+- Recovery MUST replay only events after `last_event_offset`.
+- Event application MUST be idempotent: re-applying a transition already reflected in the snapshot MUST NOT double count aggregate metrics (e.g., completed/failed counters).
+- Aggregate counters MUST be derived from guarded state transitions (increment only when moving from a non-terminal to a terminal state).
+- `state.instance_updated` events MAY include `session_id`.
+Applying such events MUST update the instance's `session_id` in memory for subsequent snapshots and resume logic.

 ## 4.7 Git Synchronization